 Housed in a restored 19th-century farmhouse in the quiet country village of McGregor, retreats run throughout the year.
-Many of which focus on health such as detoxing and stress release, but also covering themes like creativity and cooking.
-They also have regular wellness weeks where you can enjoy country walks, do guided meditation sessions and yoga classes and get some pampering body treatments.
+Many of which focus on health such as detoxing and stress release, but also cover themes like creativity and cooking.
+They also have regular wellness weeks where you can enjoy country walks, do guide meditation sessions and yoga classes and get some pampering body treatments.
 More information – https://www.temenos.org.za/.

 Cape Town Retreats

 Inviting you to reset your life, the Cape Town Retreats offer an opportunity to rest, recuperate and regenerate both your mind and your body.
-The retreats are designed to completely detoxify your body and your mind and to recharge your mental and physical health.
+The retreats are designed to completely detoxify your body and your mind and recharge your mental and physical health.
 The retreat home is a beautiful farmhouse in Tulbagh in the Western Cape near Cape Town and is surrounded by mountains and fresh air.
-To support the detoxification, the have daily hikes, yoga and breathing exercises, pilates and mediation.
+To support the detoxification, they have daily hikes, yoga and breathing exercises, pilates and mediation.
 For more information: https://www.capetownretreats.co.za/

 The Emoyeni Retreat Centre

 Situated high on the northern slopes of the beautiful Magaliesberg less than a two-hour drive from Johannesburg, is a haven of tranquillity from the fast pace of the city.
-Run on Buddhist principles, Emoyeni, which means “place of spirit” in Zulu, runs regular retreats, some that are conducted in silence.
+Run-on Buddhist principles, Emoyeni, which means “place of spirit” in Zulu, runs regular retreats, some that are conducted in silence.
 They range from two-day to week-long and include healthy cooking, Nia and “Stoep Zen” – a retreat about Zen practice and meditation.
 With no TV, silence after dinner and simple vegetarian meals, here it is all about disconnecting and getting back to basics.
 More information: http://emoyeni.org.za/